 You can find jungle treks and lagoon tours but the best and most popular day tour is to visit Aitutaki Island.
 The lagoon at Aitutaki is one of the best in the south pacific but it does not come cheap with the trip costing around $400 NZD.

 This was my first South Pacific experience and it did not disappoint.
 The people are extremely friendly and Rarotonga offers a lot to do for a slightly lower price than anywhere else in the South Pacific.
-Travel is a breeze with English being a main language and the island is the perfect size.
+Travel is a breeze with English being the main language and the island is a perfect size.
 I hope you enjoyed my Rarotonga Backpacker Guidebook and if you have any questions about this stunning destination feel free to comment below.